qml.qnn.KerasLayer

 set_weights(weights)

-Sets the weights of the layer, from NumPy arrays.
+Sets the values of layer.weights from a list of NumPy arrays.

 build(input_shape)[source]